Ghada-sy/Load-Management/README.md

 4- Copy and replace lte-ue-rrc.cc with Path_to_NS3_Directoy/src/lte/model/lte-ue-rrc.cc (Rememebr to backup the original).

+5- Copy and replace lte-enb-phy.cc with Path_to_NS3_Directoy/src/lte/model/lte-enb-rrc.cc (Rememebr to backup the original).

-5- Copy and replace wscript with Path_to_NS3_Directoy/src/lte/wscript (Remember to backup the original).
+6- Copy and replace wscript with Path_to_NS3_Directoy/src/lte/wscript (Remember to backup the original).

-6- Rename ns3gym folder to "opengym" and place it in Path_to_NS3_Directory/src.
+7- Rename ns3gym folder to "opengym" and place it in Path_to_NS3_Directory/src.

-7- Build ns-3 again by navigating to Path_to_NS3_Directoy and running the commands:
+8- Build ns-3 again by navigating to Path_to_NS3_Directoy and running the commands:
 ```
 $ ./waf configure -d debug --enable-examples --enable-tests
 $ ./waf
 ```

-8- You can configure your own attributes from the (LTE_Attributes.txt, Real_model-attributes.txt)
+9- You can configure your own attributes from the (LTE_Attributes.txt, Real_model-attributes.txt)

-9- Place the mobility model files in Path_to_NS3_Directory/scratch.
+10- Place the mobility model files in Path_to_NS3_Directory/scratch.

-10- To run the Proof of concept scenario.
+11- To run the Proof of concept scenario.
 In the directory Path_to_NS3_Directoy:

 - right-click to open the terminal and run the command: